What is a ‘Clearance’ phone?

 What is a ‘Refurbished’ phone?

 Refurbished phones are handsets that have been previously sold and then returned to us under our Returns Policy.
-We test them thoroughly to make sure they’re in perfect working order before we resell them at much lower prices, so it’s a good way to get a high-quality phone for less money.
+Three test them thoroughly to make sure they’re in perfect working order before we resell them at much lower prices, so it’s a good way to get a high-quality phone for less money.

 What is a ‘Refreshed’ phone?